bobbybabra/collection/README.md

 ### Collection.filter

-An alternative to `Collection.where` is to use a filter. `Collection.filter` simply accepts a callback.
-The callback will be called with every object contained in the collection.
-If the callback returns false, the object will be filtered out from the returned Collection, else it will be kept.
+An alternative to `Collection.where` is to use a filter. `Collection.filter` simply takes a callback which will be called and passed every model contained in the collection.
+If the callback returns falsy, the object will be filtered out from the returned Collection, else it will be kept.

 ```javascript